Iraqi Kurdistan profile

 Only in Iraq have they managed to set up a stable government of their own in recent times, albeit within a federal state.

-However, the increase of sectarian tensions within Iraq as a whole from 2013 onwards, culminating in a campaign of violence launched by the Al-Qaeda-affiliated Islamic State of Iraq, meant that by 2014 the unity of Iraq was under severe threat.
+However, the increase of sectarian tensions within Iraq as a whole from 2013 onwards, culminating in a campaign of violence launched by the radical Islamic State group, meant that by 2014 the unity of Iraq was under severe threat.

 In July 2014, Iraqi Kurdistan President Massoud Barzani announced that his government planned to hold a referendum on independence later in the year, given that Iraq was already "effectively partitioned".
 The announcement triggered alarm among Iraq's neighbours, who feared that it could set a precedent for their own restive Kurdish minorities.

 But a change of leadership in the Iraqi government was followed by improved relations with Iraqi Kurdistan.
-The two sides agreed to work together to defeat the common enemy of Islamic State and plans for an independence referendum were put on hold.
+The two sides agreed to work together to defeat the common enemy of Islamic State and plans for an independence referendum were put on hold - but only until 2017.

+The vote went ahead in September of that year, and the overwhelming majority voted for independence, buoyed in part by the success of their Peshmerga armed forces in defeating Islamic State and advancing into disputed between the central and Kurdish governments.
+The Baghdad government reacted angrily and moved to reassert its authority.

 Long struggle